mattarroz/flimanalysis/README.md

 Likelihood-Estimation (MLE) according to:

-Ted A Laurence & Brett A Chromy
+Ted A Laurence & Brett A Chromy,
-Efficient maximum likelihood estimator fitting of histograms Nature Methods 7,	338–339	(1 May 2010) | doi:10.1038/nmeth0510-338
+Efficient maximum likelihood estimator fitting of histograms, Nature Methods 7,	338–339	(1 May 2010) | doi:10.1038/nmeth0510-338

 See https://ford.biologie.hu-berlin.de/matze/flimanalysis/wikis/home for more